Gageperrin/it-notes/it-topics/cissp.md

 # CISSP

-These are my collated notes for the CISSP exam.
+These are my manually compiled notes for the CISSP exam.

 - [CISSP](#cissp)
   - [Domain 1: Security and Risk Management](#domain-1-security-and-risk-management)